guilizardg/moviefct/README.md

-"March of the Penguins" (2005), a French nature documentary, captivated audiences with its portrayal of emperor penguins' annual journey in Antarctica.
+The series features multiple noble houses vying for control of the Iron Throne of the Seven Kingdoms of Westeros.